Special offer

 How to manage time off requests

 Establishing PTO management procedures can help you maintain productivity and adequate staffing to run your business effectively.
+Consider the following best practices:

-• Plan for office productivity: Setting up a temporary hierarchical structure when team leaders are gone helps keep things moving and allows for easy task delegation.
+• Plan for office productivity.
+Setting up a temporary hierarchical structure when team leaders are gone helps keep things moving and allows for easy task delegation.
 This helps ensure tasks aren’t paused or delayed until they return.

-• Set time off restrictions: Identify times when employees aren’t allowed to take PTO unless there’s a death, sudden illness or other emergencies.
+• Set time-off restrictions.
+Identify times when employees aren’t allowed to take PTO unless there’s a death, sudden illness or other emergencies.
 This might include peak seasons or important events, such as year-end inventory.

 Recent HR policies articles